-The third man from the Bahamas to play in the major leagues, Ed Armbrister was a spare part in Cincinnati’s Big Red Machine.
+The fourth man from the Bahamas to play in the major leagues, Ed Armbrister was a spare part in Cincinnati’s Big Red Machine.
 His career was modest (265 at-bats in 224 games), but he won World Series rings in 1975 and 1976.
 Yet for Boston Red Sox fans, Armbrister was in the wrong place at the wrong time.
 The outfielder is still best known for his controversial collision with Carlton Fisk in Game Three of the 1975 Series.
 He was one of the gremlins that wouldn’t be cast out until Boston finally became a baseball champion again in 2004.

 Even still, some resentment lingers among the old Fenway faithful – but it’s hard to find a less likely target.
 Said Ed’s manager, Sparky Anderson, “Ed Armbrister is just a nice person.
 He’s a person that anyone would like to be around.
 He’s always smiling, he’s happy.
 I don’t think nothin’ ever disturbed him.
 He could run like heck, he was a good outfielder, his offense . . . he wasn’t gonna set no records with his bat or anything, but he was a great extra man to have.
 Any club could use a guy like that – a very valuable person to have on your club.”

 About 85 percent of the population in the Bahamas is of African descent, and the name Armbrister is prominent among both black and white residents.
 It’s a colorful and complex story involving the American Revolution, Loyalists, plantations, and slavery.
-The islands were a British crown colony from 1718 until 1964 (when it became an independent nation, a member of the British Commonweath), so it’s no surprise that the main sport, historically, was cricket.
+The islands were a British crown colony from 1718 until 1964 (when it became an independent nation, a member of the British Commonwealth), so it’s no surprise that the main sport, historically, was cricket.
 Baseball later became visible there, and it took off thanks to former cricketer André Rodgers, who began his professional baseball career in 1954.
 Later that year, the Bahamas Baseball Association (BBA) was formed.

-The second Bahamian big leaguer, Tony Curry, signed with the Phillies in 1957.
+The third Bahamian big leaguer, Tony Curry, signed with the Phillies in 1957.
 Armbrister also offered memories upon Curry’s funeral in October 2006.
 “I never knew Tony Curry the way I did André Rodgers, but I remember when I was small and used to play baseball on the Southern Recreation Grounds, Tony Curry was there, André Rodgers was there, and a lot of these players [also attending Curry’s service] were there at the same time.
 With me being so small – all I knew was, when he went off to play professional baseball he was a good hitter, he was a good player, and he was fast.
 When he went to play professional baseball, a lot of youngsters said, ‘Hey – if he can do it, I can do the same thing!’
 He was someone right from home – he gave a lot of other people in the ‘backyard’ the idea of going to play professional baseball.
 I was one of them, and ‘Sudgy’ [the late Wil Culmer] was one of them.’”3

 Among these other talented men was Vince Ferguson, who signed with the Milwaukee Braves’ organization in 1961 and reached Triple-A in 1966-67.
 Another was Ed Moxey, a catcher/outfielder signed by the Giants, who tore up lower levels starting in 1962, though he never got past Double-A. Former BBA president Oswald Brown, who later became a prominent journalist, said, “Indeed, in the decade after André Rodgers became the first Bahamian to make it to the major leagues in 1957, baseball had developed to the point where it was unquestionably the most popular sport in the country.”4